-For the most part many of these effects are either projectiles or wave attacks done by the player as a stand alone animation.
+Many of these effects are either projectiles or wave attacks done by the player as a stand alone animation.
 However there's a few effects that are meant to be part of a particle generator and building blocks of more ornate effects.
-Thus, if it doesn't make sense, it's likely a sprite for a particle generator.

 I have to say this is one of the most fun projects I've done, requiring grinding frame by frame flash animation with a foreknowledge of where you'd like the effect to go, given it's descriptor and in game behavior.